typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

   } yield ()
 ```

-Code now looks [like
+Code now [looks like
 this](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV2_GracefulStop.scala).

 If you run the server coded above, open a telnet session against it and send an
-`STOP` message you will see how the server finishes properly.
+`STOP` message you will see how the server is properly terminated.

 But there is a catch yet.
 If there are several clients connected, sending an
 `STOP` message will close the server's fiber and the one attending the client
 that sent the message.
 But the other fibers will keep running normally!
 It is
 like they were daemon threads.
 Arguably, we could expect that shutting down the
 server shall close _all_ connections.
 How could we do it?
 Solving that issue is
-the proposed final exercise below.
+the proposed exercise below.

-### Exercise: closing client connections to echo server on shutdown
+#### Exercise: closing client connections to echo server on shutdown
 We need to close all connections with clients when the server is shut down.
 To
 do that we can call `cancel` on each one of the `Fiber` instances we have
 created to attend each new client.
 But how?
 After all, we are not tracking